Complete UK Allergen Reference

 The 14 Allergens You Must Declare

-Under UK food law, these 14 allergens must be clearly declared on your menu or food labels.
-Each allergen has specific requirements and hidden sources you need to know.
+UK food law requires you to declare these 14 allergens on your menu or food labels.
+Each allergen has specific rules and hidden sources you need to know.

 1